your experience

 Making the experience special:

-• Choose the right photographer: Look for someone who specializes in pet photography and understands the emotional sensitivity of end-of-life sessions, as well as the extra considerations that may be needed for a terminally-ill pet.
+• Choose the right photographer: Look for someone who specializes in pet photography and understands the emotional sensitivity of end of life pet sessions, as well as the extra considerations that may be needed for a terminally-ill pet.

 • Focus on comfort: Prioritize your dog's well-being above all else.
 Choosing the setting, keeping the session stress-free, and letting your furry friend guide the pace means that you and your dog are both going to have a positive and fun experience